anjani-dhrangadhariya/distant-PICO/CandidateGeneration/README.md

 `level4` labels EBM-PICO training set using several ReGeX's, heuristics and some hand-crafted dictionaries.
 `level5` uses external models to label EBM-PICO training set (TODO).

+The labeling functions label 1 wherever a term or pattern is found.
+UMLS LFs label -1 or abstain as well.
+There are no dedicated LF's to actually emit 0 label.
+For the tokens where an LF did not label 1 or -1, the label is set to 0 (out-of-the-span label).
+This still leads to high true negative rate (TNR) for almost all the LF's.

 Ignore the `SourceFetcher`, `TargetFetcher`, `SourceTargetExpander`, `SourceTargetAligner` directories.